-Until recently, every year I set myself a goal to get better organised with my work and my life and every year I re-read books like “Getting Things Done” by David Allen and “The 4-hour Work Week” by Tim Ferris.
-I implemented all the structures and models mentioned in the books and felt really good about myself.
+Until recently, every year, I set myself a goal to get better organised with my work and my life.
+Each year I would re-read books like “Getting Things Done” by David Allen and “The 4-Hour Work Week” by Tim Ferris.
+I implemented all the structures and models mentioned in the books and felt good about myself.

 Now I had my life back.
 I was ready for anything that came my way.
 It felt good!

-After about 4-6 weeks I started to forget some of the things I should do and I could literally watch myself slowly going back to my old habits, ending up back where I started.
+After about four to six weeks, I started to forget some of the things that I should do, and I could watch myself slowly going back to my old habits, ending up back where I started.

-In one of the many interviews you can find on YouTube with David Allen he was asked what tools he would recommend to get a better hold of ones life.
+In one of the many interviews you can find on YouTube with David Allen he was asked what tools he would recommend getting a better hold of one’s life.
 His response was a simple notebook with some rip-out pages and a pencil.
-He pointed at it and said “That’s it”.
+He pointed at it and said, “That’s it”.
 He followed with an explanation like this:

 The best tool is the one you actually use and that fits best into your life without adding further complexity.
 It isn’t about changing your life or life-style, it is about being more effective in doing what you do.
 The problem is rarely your system or your life, but more often your inability to actually live it.
 We tend to live in our mind instead of the present and that happens because our mind is so full with all our stuff that we can’t get anymore in.

-After watching this interview it dawned on me that my biggest mistake was to change the way I do things in order to “Get things done”.
+After watching this interview, it dawned on me that my biggest mistake was to change the way I do things to “get things done”.
 By doing so, I just added more complexity and more stress to my life.
-Instead of changing the way I do things I just needed to do exactly what David Allen said, find a way to keep my head clear for the things that need to come in.
-It has to be simple and I have to be able to review it at any given time.
+Instead of changing the way I do things, I just needed to do precisely what David Allen said: find a way to keep my head clear for the things that need to come in.
+It has to be simple, and I have to be able to review it at any given time.

-Since January 2017 I have done exactly this.
+Since January 2017, I have done exactly this.
 I use Evernote and Siri for my note-taking and to get my ideas and thoughts out of my head.
-I’ve been using these systems for a long time and it didn’t require any change in my daily habits.
+I’d already been using these systems for a long time, and it didn’t require any change in my daily habits.
 The only thing I had to change was to take some time during the day to go through the notes.

 My life is still disorganised.
 I am still the same person, doing the same things, but with much less stress attached to it.
 Simplicity is king!